Energinet-DataHub/opengeh-measurements/docs/core/table_definitions/bronze_submitted_transactions_quarantined.md

 # Measurements - Bronze Submitted Transactions Table Definitions

-This tables contains quarantined transactions.
+This table contains quarantined transactions.
 The reason that a row have been quarantined can be found in the columns prefixed with: `validate_`.
 When the value is `false`, the validation failed.

 | Column name | Data type | Nullable | Description | Constraints |
 | - | - | - | - | - |